-Francis Shin is an author and analyst in international and public affairs, and a PhD student in International Relations at the University of St Andrews.
+Francis Shin is an author and analyst in international and public affairs, as well as a dual PhD candidate in war studies and political science at King’s College London and the National University of Singapore (respectively).
 He specializes in great power competition, global governance, and grand strategy, with a particular focus on geoeconomics, democratic resilience, and other emerging domains in hybrid warfare.

 He holds a Master of International Affairs degree from the Graduate Institute of International and Development Studies in Geneva, where his dissertation was on the growing role of the Society for Worldwide Interbank Financial Telecommunications (SWIFT) network in international sanctions regimes.